 An Australian example for a rather mediocre car combines this with Buffy Speak, explaining that the Holden Astra "has extra features to an exclamation mark".

 A poster advertising the Slush Puppies sold there.
 The right side of the poster is a generic image of some Slush Puppie cups, but the left side is in a league of its own.
 It consists of three open cell phones with text messages on them.
 They read, in order, "LuVN DA CHiLLLLLLLLLLLL TASTe and FLAVZZZzzzzzzz" "REal FRUIT JUICE ITS GOT VITA C!!!!!!!!" and "GOTTA GET A SLUSH PUPPIE PLUS!!!!!!!!!!!!!!!!!!"

-The similar Icee cold drink at some point replaced its old bear logo◊ with a snowboarding one◊, and its current slogan (at least at Burger King franchises that sell it as of 2012) is "CHILL WITH UR FAV FLAV."
+The similar Icee cold drink at some point replaced its old bear logo◊ with a snowboarding one◊, and its current slogan (at least at Burger King franchises that sell it as of 2013) is "CHILL OUT WITH UR FAV FLAV."

 Similarly, Big Daddy Pizza posters saying Narmful things like "Every other slice is a sliver", "Wanna Piece of Me?", and "Show Your Hunger Who's Boss".

 An ad for Progressive seems to be an inversion.
 Flo, the company's mascot and resident Genki Girl tries helping out an elderly customer who uses outdated slang from the mid 20th Century.
 Needless to say, she has no idea what he's talking about.

 There is a German PSA about hepatitis that features a hip-hoppin' syringe (filled with a hepatitis vaccine), singing about using it to protect yourself.
 Yes, it's as bad as it sounds.